String Quartets, Op. 33 (Haydn): Form

 The "Rondo" results in an ABACA form.
 Chronologically, the first refrain (A) (mm.
 1–35) beginning in E♭ major, repeats each section, (a) and (ba), forming (aababa).
 In the first episode (B) (mm.
 36–71) beginning in A♭ major, moves to F minor and finally resolves to E♭ major at the beginning of the second refrain (A) (mm.
 72–106), which is almost an exact repetition of the first refrain (aba) with the only change being the omission of the repeats.
 The second refrain is not only the arrival point of the tonic, but is also the final point of modulation for the remainder of the piece.
 The piece then progresses to new thematic material in the second episode (C) (mm.
 107–140), but, again, does not modulate to a new key.
 After the new material, the final refrain (A) (mm.
 141–147), should be considered A' due to the refrain material being condensed.

 The 'joke' referred to in the nickname is to be found at the conclusion of this movement.
 It begins with a grand pause that makes the audience wonder if the piece is over.
 This is followed by a sudden forte sixteenth note in the beginning of the adagio that shocks the audience.
 After this, the first violin plays the A theme of the opening phrase with rests interrupting the music every two bars.
-The rests get progressively longer, giving the impression that the piece is over many times in a row, after which the music ends abruptly with a repeat of half of the movement's opening phrase, leaving the work hanging in mid-air.
+The rests get progressively longer, giving the impression that the piece is over many times in a row, after which the music ends abruptly with a soft repeat of half of the movement's opening phrase, leaving the work hanging in mid-air.